Location | Buffalo Creek Reserve - 117 Pittwater Road, Hunters Hill. Wallumedegal Country |

 2.00 - 2.15 | Conclusion and depart |

-On this excursion students undertake a journey through high-quality natural environments to access three main study sites.
-Along the way they engage with content from Modules 3 and 4 from the NESA Biology syllabus including:
+Students undertake a journey through natural environments to access three main sites.
+They will engage with content from Module 4 from the NESA Biology syllabus including:

-Engaging, hands-on communication tasks that focus on animal adaptations, habitat, threats and management.
+An optional hands-on communication activity is available by request.
+This engaging activity focuses on animal adaptations, habitat, threats and management.

 All of the fieldwork activities have an explicit teaching focus on the syllabus skills for working scientifically.

-Biotic factors surveyed include: leaf litter invertebrate sampling, fauna evidence, leaf-litter coverage (using a sectioned quadrat) and identifying dominant plant types.
+Biotic factors include leaf litter invertebrate sampling, fauna evidence, leaf-litter coverage using a sectioned quadrat and identifying dominant plant types.

-Soil factors surveyed include: soil texture, pH, moisture, colour and temperature.
+Soil factors include soil texture, pH, moisture, colour and temperature.

 Abiotic environmental factors surveyed are numerous and use instruments including hygrometers, compasses, clinometers, light meters and anemometers.

-As they work, the groups identify and discuss issues with the survey method's validity and data reliability.
+Groups identify and discuss issues with each survey method's validity and data reliability.
 This discussion includes explicit examples of different types of error and bias and strategies to minimise these.

-Note: To get the most out of these activities your students need to have watched these videos in the week before the excursion (videos 7 - 11 are particularly useful)
+Note: In order to make the most of these activities students need to watch these videos in the week before the excursion and complete a least the first two activities in this Google docs worksheet.

-Students are be coached on how to take the ideal photos on their own devices that enable them to best identify and communicate information relevant to the syllabus content and any assessment task the school may have.
+Students can take photos using their own devices that enable them to identify and communicate information relevant to the syllabus content and assessment task.

-Near the end of the excursion student groups consider and discuss information they have gathered and use this to make an initial comparison and assessment of the two study sites, specifically their suitability as habitat for the long-nosed bandicoot and red-crowned toadlet as well as future directions for land and ecosystem managers.
+To conclude students consider and discuss information they have gathered and use this to make an initial comparison and assessment of the two study sites, specifically their suitability as habitat for the long-nosed bandicoot as well as future directions for land and ecosystem managers.

-Teachers can easily use this excursion experience and data collected as the basis of an assessment task.
+Teachers can use this excursion and data collected as the basis of an assessment task.

 A range of sample assessment questions, tasks and marking rubrics are available by request.

-Schools that are able to organise their students to collect their excursion data using the Google sheets spreadsheet app (instead of pen and paper) will find it much easier to assess their students' data processing and analysis skills.
+Schools that choose to collect their excursion data using the Google sheets spreadsheet app (instead of pen and paper) will find it much easier to assess their students' data processing and analysis skills.
+Your school will be provided with a spreadsheet link in the week before the excursion.

 Biology Stage 6 Syllabus (2017)